 6.)
 Philo TV

 Philo TV isn’t that good, as its library doesn’t have premium news and sports channels.
 This makes this platform cheaper ($20/month) with mostly (50+) entertainment and lifestyle channels.
-It supports a fair number of devices as Apple TV, Firestick, Roku, Android TVs, smartphones but not gaming consoles.
-You can hook up 3 devices simultaneously and can record content for up to 30 days without any storage cap.
+It supports a fair number of devices such as Apple TV, Firestick, Roku, Android TVs, smartphones, and gaming consoles.
+You can hook up 3 devices simultaneously and record content for up to 30 days without any storage cap.

 Try it here: Philo TV

 This may not be good as Sling or Hulu, but better than AT&T TV and Philo TV.
-FuboTV has got reputed news, entertainment and lifestyle channels except for sports on board.
+FuboTV has reputed news, entertainment, and lifestyle channels except for sports.
 It’s just not having ESPN.
 Aside from this, it’s fairly priced at $55/month for 92 channels all the way up to $80.
 This increase in cost removes the cap for DVR storage and the number of devices supported to simultaneous streaming.

 Try it here: FuboTV